kopfan/dogecoin_altar/README.md

         -> sudo raspi-config -> Select “Boot Options” then “Desktop/CLI” then “Console Autologin” -> sudo nano /etc/profile -> add path to python script at the bottom:
             -> sudo python /path/to/script/myscript.py & (& to run in background)

+How to deploy:

+- put the file dogealtar_at_pi.py under /home/pi
+- put the script startup.sh under /home/pi